patrick-evolabs/wifi-to-iot-raspberry-pi/README.md

 * If you still fail to connect to the Pi multiple times, reboot it.
 * The server checks for general network connections.
 Unplug the Ethernet cable from your Pi so it could correctly report WiFi status.
 * If WiFi connection failed, make sure the network signal is stable, and the password entered is correct.
-* Make sure no other devices are connected to the Pi when you attemp to connect.
+* Make sure no other devices are connected to the Pi when you attempt to connect.

 ## Authors